Trade war optimism lifts European shares

 France’s CAC 40 was up 0.8 percent after French president Emmanuel Macron pledged late on Monday to raise the minimum wage and cut taxes in a bid to prevent more violent protests that have rocked the euro zone’s second largest economy.

-Shares in Ashtead (AHT.L) jumped 6.4 percent as the equipment rental firm said it expected full-year results ahead of expectations.
+Shares in Ashtead jumped 6.4 percent as the equipment rental firm said it expected full-year results ahead of expectations.
+(Reporting by Julien Ponthus Editing by Andrew Heavens)